-As of December 31, 2012, the effect of a 1% increase in the assumed health care cost trend rate would change the accumulated postretirement benefit obligation by \$8 million.
-The effect of a 1% decrease in the assumed health care cost trend rate would change the accumulated postretirement benefit obligation by \$11 million.
+As of December 31, 2013, the effect of a 1% increase in the assumed health care cost trend rate would change the accumulated postretirement benefit obligation by \$6 million.
+The effect of a 1% decrease in the assumed health care cost trend rate would change the accumulated postretirement benefit obligation by \$8 million.

 We review our pension and other postretirement benefit plan assumptions on an annual basis.
-We calculate the net periodic benefit cost each year based on assumptions established at the end of the previous calendar year, unless we remeasure as a result of a curtailment.
+We calculate the net periodic benefit cost each year based on assumptions established at the end of the previous calendar year, unless we have a remeasurement as a result of a significant event relating to the plans.
 In determining our net periodic benefit costs, we assess the discount rate to be used in the annual actuarial valuation of our pension and other postretirement benefit obligations at year-end.
 We consider the current yields on high-quality, corporate fixed-income debt instruments with maturities corresponding to the expected duration of our benefit obligations and supported by cash flow matching analysis based on expected cash flows specific to the characteristics of our plan participants, such as age and gender.
-As of December 31, 2012, the discount rate used to determine our obligation decreased by 80 basis points for pension and 70 basis points for postretirement, reflecting a corresponding rate decrease in corporate-fixed income debt instruments during 2012.
+As of December 31, 2013, the discount rate used to determine our obligation increased by 45 basis points for pension and 88 basis points for the other postretirement benefit plan, reflecting a corresponding rate increase in corporate-fixed income debt instruments during 2013.
+The discount rate used to determine our benefit obligation for the qualified plan as of December 31, 2013 reflects credit adjustments made by insurance carriers based on annuity pricing observed in the market.
 We also assess the long-term rate of return on plan assets for our qualified pension plan.
 The return on asset assumption reflects our expectations for plan-level returns over a term of approximately seven to ten years.
-Given the longer-term nature of the assumption and a stable investment policy, it may or may not change from year to year.
-However, if longer-term market cycles or other economic developments impact the global investment environment, or asset allocation changes are made, we may adjust our assumption accordingly.
-Changes in assumptions used in determining pension and other postretirement benefits resulted in an increase in benefit cost of \$22 million, \$17 million, and \$4 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Changes in assumptions used in determining pension and other postretirement benefits resulted in an increase in benefit cost of \$26 million, \$22 million and \$17 million for the years ended December 31, 2013, 2012 and 2011, respectively.